Sylvanus James Magarey: Politics and other interests

 Magarey was elected to the Legislative Council for Central Districts from May 1888 with G. Witherage Cotton and retired at the end of his term in April 1897.

 Magarey was, like his father, a teetotaler and an elder of the Church of Christ, Grote Street, Adelaide.
 He was a founding member of the South Australian Alliance.
 While in parliament he fought for temperance causes and succeeded in mandating Sunday closing and raising the legal drinking age to 21.
 He favoured payment of members of parliament, a State Bank, and women's franchise.

 Magarey became a foundation councillor of the Women's Suffrage League and supported the principles of the League in the Parliament and in public.
 He spoke on the platform of the Women's Christian Temperance Union, being in favour of their aims and advocating the suffrage for women.
 A man of compassion and of science, his clearly stated arguments were of great value to the Women's Suffrage League.
-Mary Lee, one of the founders of the South Australian Women's Suffrage League, said in her estimation there were four men whose names should live on South Australian history's 'brightest page' for their part in gaining the suffrage: they were Dr Edward Stirling, Robert Caldwell MHA, the Hon.Sylvanus Magarey and the Reverend J C Kirby.
+Mary Lee, one of the founders of the South Australian Women's Suffrage League, said in her estimation there were four men whose names should live on South Australian history's 'brightest page' for their part in gaining the suffrage: they were Dr Edward Stirling, Robert Caldwell MHA, the Hon.
+Sylvanus Magarey and the Rev. J. C. Kirby.
 Lee said Magarey 'has never failed whenever and wherever he could help us.'

 Magarey was an active member of the Field Naturalists Society of South Australia, with a particular interest in seashells.